 One possibility is for the SNPN to delegate the authentication server role to the CdP (i.e. the CdP supports AAA functionality).
 In this case, the AUSF acts as EAP authenticator and interacts with the CdP to execute the primary authentication procedure using the CdP credentials.
 The AUSF uses a AAA-P/IWF to interact with the CdP.
 The AAA-P/IWF undertakes any AAA protocol interworking between SBI services used by the AUSF and the AAA protocol supported by the CdP.
 This allows the AUSF to remain a full SBA entity within the 5GC architecture.

 For the registration and subscription management procedures, it is assumed that the SNPN has provisioned in the UDM/UDR individual subscriptions for the UEs that use non-AKA credentials from the CdP.
-Alternatively, the SNPN may use common subscription profiles for these UEs.
+Alternatively, the SNPN may use common subscription profiles per CdP for these UEs.